 Corporate culture creates an attitude alliance.
 We can describe it as the attitude of the company.
 It is what the customer feels as he/she interacts with an organisation.
 Culture shapes the service attitude, defines how far employees are willing to go to assist customers and situates the value of customers to the members of an organisation.

 In 2021, we foresee a greater involvement of the HR function in creating better employee experiences.
-Customer service will become a core objective of the HR department, with focus on shaping the corporate culture through improved internal customer experiences.
+Customer service will become a core objective of the HR department, with a focus on shaping the corporate culture through improved internal customer experiences.

 6. Decentralisation of the customer service function, with customer service becoming an integral part of every employee’s job description.